-Mudguards, or fenders, will keep water and debris from the roadway from being thrown back up at you by your bike.
-They can be attached to almost any bike (you just have to find the right type of mount or mudguard design - your local bike shop can help).
-If where you live gets rain pretty regularly, especially if it’s a lighter and more drawn-out kind of rain, then get some mudguards and install them in advance.
+Fenders will keep water from the roadway from being thrown back up at you by your bike, and can be attached to almost any bike (you just have to find the right type of mount or fender design - your local bike shop can help).
+If where you live gets rain pretty regularly, especially if it’s a lighter and more drawn-out kind of rain, then get some fenders and install them in advance.

 2. Jacket / Poncho

 A good waterproof jacket or poncho will combat the other major direction of water (the actual falling rain), and since being on a bike keeps you mostly vertical it will cover most of where rain is falling onto you - pretty convenient!
 If rain is really pervasive where you live and you hate being wet, you might also consider waterproof pants and shoes.

 There’s another simple lesson we’ve learned for folks who live in climates where rain is rare but spectacular (we’re talking 10-20 minute rainstorms that dump a month’s worth of water): just wait!
 Sure, you can’t always know when it’s going to rain, but if it looks like it’s about to start (or is underway), just wait it out.
 If you’re riding and it starts to rain, pull into a business and hang out for ten minutes.
 They won’t mind that you came into their shop or bought a beverage, and you’ll get to enjoy the awesome power of the rainstorm from the comfort of shelter.
 Then when it’s passed, get rolling again.
 That simple!